o7q/DiscordRC/README.md

 <img src="assets/images/banner.png">

 # [<b>>> Download Latest</b>](https://github.com/o7q/DiscordRC/releases/download/v1.0.0/DiscordRC.v1.0.0.7z)
 <h3>Welcome!
-DiscordRC is a simple tool that allows you to remotely control Windows-based systems with a Discord bot on any platform.
+DiscordRC is a simple tool that allows you to remotely control Windows-based systems with a Discord bot from any platform.

 It requires no prior installation other than configuring a Discord bot.</h3>